Geordin Hill-Lewis expected to announce bid for DA federal leader

 Certification of the voters’ roll on March 6 will be closely watched by insiders, as delegate composition can materially influence the outcome in a party where provincial structures wield significant sway.

 Nominations close on March 23.
-The narrow window leaves candidates just more than three weeks to secure branch endorsements and lock in provincial backing before the delegates gather in Johannesburg in April.
+The narrow window leaves candidates about three weeks to secure branch endorsements and lock in provincial backing before the delegates gather in Johannesburg in April.

 Hill-Lewis has served as mayor since 2021 after a decade in parliament and governs the DA’s most secure metropolitan stronghold with a stable majority.